 - United Kingdom — UKVI doesn’t demand a paid ticket, but your stated travel plan is assessed, and a reservation substantiates the dates on your form.

-The United States deserves its own note.
-For a B1/B2 you apply first and book travel after approval; the U.S. State Department itself advises against purchasing final tickets before the visa is in hand.
-We’ve covered the details in the US visa and flight tickets guide.
+- United States — the exception.
+Reservations are optional supporting evidence at most, and the U.S. State Department advises against purchasing tickets before the visa is issued.
+The detail is in the US visa and flight tickets guide.

 How it works, step by step

-The process is short.
-From your side it takes minutes; the substance happens inside the reservation system.
+From your side it takes minutes.
+The substance happens inside the reservation system.

-Step three matters more than most applicants realise.
-Never submit a reservation you haven’t looked up yourself.
-If the provider’s document doesn’t resolve on the airline’s “Manage Booking” page with your surname, it will not resolve for a consulate either.
+Step three is the one people skip, and it is the only step that tells you whether you got what you paid for.
+Never submit a reservation you have not looked up yourself.
+If it doesn’t open on the airline’s “Manage booking” page with your surname, it will not open for a consulate either.

 What visa officers actually check

-Officers are not aviation experts, but they are professional pattern-matchers.
-A flight reservation is read against the rest of your file, and four checks cover almost everything:
+Officers are not aviation experts.
+They are professional pattern-matchers, and a flight reservation is read against the rest of your file.
+Four checks cover almost everything:

-Notice what isn’t on the list: fare class, airline prestige, seat selection.
-Officers don’t care whether you fly economy on a budget carrier.
-They care whether the document is real and consistent with everything else you submitted.
+Notice what is not on the list: fare class, airline prestige, seat selection.
+Nobody cares that you fly economy on a budget carrier.
+They care that the document is real and consistent with everything else you handed over.

 How long a reservation hold lasts

-Here is the honest answer most sales pages avoid: it varies.
-A GDS hold typically stays live from 48 hours to several days, depending on the airline, the fare class and how far away the departure date is.
-Some fares allow generous holds; others release after a day or two.
-No provider controls an airline’s ticketing time limit, and anyone promising an unconditional “valid for two weeks” is overselling.
+The honest answer most sales pages avoid: it varies.
+A hold typically stays live from 48 hours to several days, and the window is the airline’s ticketing time limit for that fare — the deadline by which the booking must be paid for or it releases itself.
+No provider controls it.
+Anyone promising an unconditional “valid for two weeks” is describing a sales policy, not a fare rule.

-The practical fix is timing, not wishful thinking: issue the reservation close to your submission or appointment date so it is live when the file is checked, and reissue if your appointment moves.
+So stop shopping for validity and start scheduling.
+Issue the reservation close to your submission or appointment date so it is live when the file is read, and reissue if the appointment moves.
 That is how we work — and every reservation we issue carries a verify-or-refund promise: if the PNR doesn’t verify at the source, you get a full refund.

 Mistakes to avoid